kabinnam/CTCI/[12-15]_Knowledge_Based/Ch15_Threads_and_Locks/README.md

-# Chapter 5: Bit Manipulation
+# Chapter 15: Threads and Locks